3.2. Autograd Walkthrough

 nn.functional.mean y

-def demo : IO Unit := do
+def example : IO Unit := do

-let x : Tensor Float (Shape.Vec 2) := tensorND!
+let x : Tensor Float (Shape.vec 2) := tensorND!
 [2] [0.5, -1.2]

 let g ← autograd.fn1.grad (α := Float) sumsq x